fivdi/onoff/README.md

 });
 ```

 Here two Gpio objects are being created.
-One called led for the LED on GPIO #17
+One called led for the LED on GPIO17
 which is an output, and one called button for the momentary push button on
-GPIO #4 which is an input.
+GPIO4 which is an input.
 In addition to specifying that the button is an
 input, the constructors optional third argument is used to specify that 'both'
 rising and falling interrupt edges should be configured for the button GPIO as
 both button presses and releases should be handled.